cworsley4/electron-config-env/README.md

 Electron Config Env
 =========

-Can be used inside an [Electron](https://electron.atom.io) app to use have seperate stage environment configurations.
+Can be used inside an [Electron](https://electron.atom.io) app to have seperate stage environment configurations.
 One for development and one for packaged apps in production use.

 The configuration values are simple key/value pairs within .env files you specify inside your project root folder.